aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotarea/_index.md

 ```

 Gets the region of the PivotTable to which this rule applies.
-[PivotFieldType](../../com.aspose.cells/pivotfieldtype).
+See [PivotFieldType](../../com.aspose.cells/pivotfieldtype).

 **Returns:**
 int